I did not get my degree in the US. How do I know if my coursework fit the educational requirements?”

 3. Turnaround Time

-I list out the estimated turnaround time for each evaluation agency listed below (please click on the links for details).
+I list out the estimated turnaround time for each foreign credential evaluation agency below (click on the links for details).
 Please note that the time counts only when you have submitted all the required documents.

 For rush service, it is counted in business days.
 For example, a 2-day rush service is 2 business days.